 - Structure sales in separate tax years from other major transactions to spread capital gains tax liability.

 - Consider selling just before year end to push tax payment to the next tax year when cash proceeds are available.
+The timing of the supply of property can impact VAT obligations.

 Use of Losses

 - Capital losses from the sale of one property can be offset against capital gains from the sale of another to lower tax due.
+The total consideration received from the sale of an asset must exceed its cost base to determine a capital gain.

 Exemptions